 Also, these people are responsible for issues in a piece of code that they develop.
 That is why none other than the members of a respective group fix the errors that they have made.
-This responsibility is an incentive that significantly contributes to enhanced commitment and improved software quality.
+This responsibility is an incentive that significantly contributes to the enhanced commitment and improved software quality.

-In a way, this approach is in the mold of DevOps-based software building process, as a microservices team also merges development and operational experts.
+In a way, this approach is in the mold of the DevOps-based software building process, as a microservices team also merges development and operational experts.
 These engineering teams create, modify and manage independently versioned pieces of software that can be put into production solo.

 The Benefits of Microservices Architecture for Enterprises